Care Homes and Group Homes

 Please be advised that City of Scottsdale zoning/spacing approval is contingent upon state licensing.
 City of Scottsdale zoning approval (AC case) will expire after 180 days if the applicant has failed to submit proof of license from the Arizona Department of Health Services.

 The Care Home Online Maps showing care home locations and the 1200-foot separation buffer are no longer available.
 State Law prohibits the city from disclosing addresses of sober homes, which are part of the care home database (ARS Sect.9-500.40.A.1.(a).).
-If you provide an address, city staff will inform you whether or not the home falls within the required 1200-foot separation buffer.
+If you provide an address, city planning staff will inform you whether or not the home falls within the required 1200-foot separation buffer.
 Visit the Property Information Request Application to submit a Land Use Request online.

 - Care Home Application (PDF)